Thai Garlic Chicken

 • Place your halved chicken breasts in a medium bowl, add the fish sauce, and toss to combine.
 Set aside.

 • Heat the grapeseed oil over medium heat in a Dutch oven or heavy-bottomed pot.
-Add garlic, onion, curry powder, salt, and pepper, then saute 3 minutes or until the onions become translucent.
+Add garlic, onion, curry powder, salt, and pepper, then sauté for 3 minutes or until the onions become translucent.

-• Place three of the chicken breasts halves in the pot and let brown 2-3 minutes, then turn and let the other side brown for another 2-3 minutes.
-Remove from pan and set aside.
+• Place three of the chicken breast halves in the pot and let them brown for 2-3 minutes, then turn and let the other side brown for another 2-3 minutes.
+Remove from the pan and set aside.
 Repeat with the remaining three chicken breast halves, removing and setting them aside when browned.

 • Keep the heat on medium and let the mixture come to a boil.
 Continue to boil over medium heat until the water level is even with the rice (about 10 minutes).